 This lake can get pretty popular during the summer months, but for good reason.
 It’s a great place for both swimming and rope swinging, and not too shabby for hammocking, either!
 Depending on how far you can drive up (road conditions vary greatly year by year), you may face a two or so mile hike from where you park to the lake itself.
 The road can remain snowy later in the year due to the area’s higher elevation, so we recommend visiting the area after May.
 Either way, this spot is great for the more adventurous hammock enthusiasts!

 Possibly the most remote entry on this list, the Black Canyon to Big Burns hiking trail offers endless hammocking spots.
 The hike itself is just under 13 miles, but there’s no need to hike the entire trail if you’re just looking for a place to set up your hammock.
 Instead, park at the trailhead (or even somewhere along the way) and then walk the trail until you find an area you love.
 The trail crosses over a stream several times, so maybe find a spot nearby to set up and enjoy the streamside ambiance.
 This is the perfect spot for someone looking to hammock far from noise and commotion.

 As the last entry on our list, the Palisades area serves as the perfect finale.
 The reservoir is located in a beautiful scenic valley nested on the Idaho-Wyoming border, just over an hour from town.
-The large reservoir provides plenty of opportunity for recreation; swimming, boating, fishing, camping, and hiking are all on the list.
-For you outdoorsman and hammock enthusiasts, this is one of the greatest areas in the Southeastern Idaho area.
+The large reservoir provides plenty of opportunities for recreation; swimming, boating, fishing, camping, and hiking are all on the list.
+For you outdoorsman and hammock enthusiasts, this is one of the greatest areas in the Southeastern Idaho area and one of the best places to hammock.
 Our directions will take you across the Snake River and along the southwestern side of the reservoir, but feel free to explore the entire area and find your own hidden gems!